jaschac/puppet-users/README.md

 ```

 #### Requirements
-The lostinmalloc-users module requires:
+The `lostinmalloc-users` module requires:

- * All the data to be passed through Hiera.
+ - All the data to be passed through Hiera.
 See [usage](#usage) for an example on how to configure it.
- * Puppet 4, since it uses its new features.
+ - Puppet 4, since it uses its features.

 ##### Managing Passwords
-Managing a user's password requires **libshadow** to be already installed on the system.
-This is clearly explained by the useradd provider itself in the documentation that comes with the [code](https://github.com/puppetlabs/puppet/blob/master/lib/puppet/provider/user/useradd.rb).
+Managing a user's password requires `libshadow` to be already installed on the system.
+This is clearly explained by the `useradd` provider itself in the documentation that comes with the [code](https://github.com/puppetlabs/puppet/blob/master/lib/puppet/provider/user/useradd.rb).
 This library is essential since it allows Puppet to manage shadows.
-If the library is not installed when lostinmalloc-users is executed and told to add the password of a user, this is what happens:
+If the library is not installed when `lostinmalloc-users` is executed and told to add the password of a user, this is what happens:

- * The user will be created and properly configured, but his password will not be set.
+ - The user will be created and properly configured, but his password will not be set.
 Puppet, if run in verbose mode, will warn about not being able to manage shadows.
- * The libshadow package is installed through gem since it is part of the mandatory dependencies.
+ - The `libshadow` package is installed through gem since it is part of the mandatory dependencies.
 Starting from the next execution, the user will be updated and his password will be properly set in the shadows.

-If Puppet is installed through APT (puppetlabs-release), libshadow is automatically installed into the system.
+If Puppet is installed through APT (`puppetlabs-release`), `libshadow` is automatically installed into the system.
 If otherwise Puppet is manually installed through gems, it is not ans it is duty of the administrator(s) of the system to either install it or notify everyone that the users' passwords will not be set on the first run.

 ### What lostinmalloc-users affects
-By managing users, lostinmalloc-users affects several critical aspects of a node:
+By managing users, `lostinmalloc-users` affects several critical aspects of a node:

-* It manages how a user can log in and out, so that it can lock someone out of the system.
+ - It manages how a user can log in and out, so that it can lock someone out of the system.
-* It manages a user's home directory, so it can potentially wipe out all his files.
+ - It manages a user's home directory, so **it can potentially wipe out all his files**.

-Given the importance of the data manages, lostinmalloc-users distinguishes users into 3 categories:

- * Present and active.
- * Present but disabled.
-The user's data is preserved but made unavailable to everyone.
-His SSH key no longer allows him to log into the system as someone else.
- * Absent.
-The user's data is completely wiped out of the system.

-**No user is wiped out by default**.
-This in order to avoid erasing existing users.
-The client must explicitly set a user's wipe out flag to true in case he wants Puppet to delete all his belongings.

 ## Reference
 Users are represented as virtual resources, which are first validated then realized.
 Their data must be provided through Hiera.
 A user has the following attributes: